GOOD FOOD. GOOD WINE. GOOD COMPANY.

 In 2009, he brought this experience to the Bailliage de Naples.
 Soon after he joined the Naples board as Vice Chancellier Gastronomique.
 He assumed the duties of Vice Chargé de Presse and was awarded a Bronze Star.
 In 2012 he was elevated to regional duties as Vice Chargé de Presse Provincial Southeast and a year later took on national responsibilities, first informally as Chief Correspondent for Gastronome Publications then formally as Vice Chargé de Presse des Etats-Unis.

 He became Bailli de Naples in 2016 and was awarded a Silver Medal by then Bailli Délégué Hal Small in 2017.
-During Roger’s tenure the Bailliage reached a total of 143 members and remarkably maintained the ranking of the largest of about 120 bailliages in the nation for three consecutive years (2017-2019).

 As Bailli, Roger immediately set out to enlist the professional expertise available in the ranks of such a large membership.
 He created a Wine Committee mostly comprising members with professional experience in the industry as growers, retailers or sommeliers.
 Similarly, he assembled a Dinner Committee comprising members with experience in the hospitality industry and created an Advisory Board drawing on the experience of senior-ranking veteran members.